 This recipe is ideal to serve up at parties or when you have guests.
 Try serving it alongside some of our other fave snacks to get your party started!

-- 200 g cooked beetroot ((about 1 cup or 2 medium beets) .... reserve a little extra to finely chop and sprinkle on top)
+- 200 g cooked beetroot (about 2 medium beets.... reserve a little extra to finely chop and sprinkle on top)

 - 3 tablespoon tahini